 Two hours later we’re back on the road.
 To me the car is still shaking just as much as before, but Mum and Dad seem satisfied.
 Must be the extra years of experience.

 The drive is smooth sailing until we reach the mountain roads.
 They wind around in circles and the thick, brown dust is intense.
 Nonetheless, some of the views from these heights are spectacular.

 I can feel the group’s adrenaline spike as if we had entered Jurassic Park.
 I look around and see nothing.
 The bushes a few foosteps away from me rustle softly, and the guide parts the branches with his machete and peeks through.
-I assume it’s just another ranger chilling with a cigarette, but as the guide waves me over I glance around the bushes and realise how wrong I am.
-It’s a freakin’ gorilla, sitting no more than a car’s length away from me.
+I assume it’s just another ranger chilling with a cigarette, but as the guide waves us over I glance around the bushes and realise how wrong I am.
+It’s a freakin’ gorilla, sitting no more than a car’s length away.
 Naturally you would take a photo, but I don’t.
 I’m frozen and mesmerised.
 I watch him sitting there, fiddling with the branches like a knitting Grandma on a Sunday afternoon.
 For some reason I feel the need to whisper, as if he’s going to turn around and wrangle me if he figures out I’m here.
-It didn’t matter; it was as if I wasn’t there anyway.
 I stand there staring at him, and unlike most animals, he doesn’t even flinch.
 It’s incredible.

 Then, they start to move.
 The guide takes us in a different direction to flank them, trying to keep up.
-As slow and lethargic as they appear, they can move surprisingly quick.
+They appear slow and lethargic but they can move surprisingly quick.
 Then suddenly, he raises his hand and stops us as we come to a clearing.

 A few seconds later a couple of kid gorillas tumble through the bushes in front of me, literally centimetres from my feet.
 I nearly pee my pants.